implico/frontend-starter/README.md

 This replaces [gulp-cssnano] with [gulp-clean-css](https://github.com/scniro/gulp-clean-css) (you have to run `npm install gulp-clean-css --save-dev` first).

 The `src` injects are handled a bit differenlty.
 The function obtains a glob array to be passed to the `gulp.src`.
 If the default step is canceled, the return value is considered as an input stream (unless it is falsy - then the whole task is canceled).
-In other case, the returned value must be a glob.
+In other case, the returned value must be a glob (e.g. you can change the default one), that will be used by `gulp.src`.

 For the `clean` task, the inject function receives current glob array with paths to be removed (assigned incrementally).